Skip to main content

 npm install nodemailer

-1. Spin up a throw‑away Ethereal account
+1. Create a temporary Ethereal account

 // ./mail.js